Currently a Masters Student at Washington State University, author has worked on multiple protection-coordination projects in his career.

 Microprocessor relays require certain parameters to be fed into their registers via proprietary software that are unique to the manufacturer of the relay, so that they can accurately mimic the plotted TCC curves.

-From an assessment of typical relays from market leading manufactures such as Siemens Siprotec® 7SJ602 series, Schneider Electric's Sepam® series and GE Multilin® series, we have picked out the parameters that you should know, along with their calculation guidelines in order to precisely mimic the TCC plot of your choice into the relay.
+We have picked out the parameters that you should know, along with their calculation guidelines, in order to precisely mimic the TCC plot of your choice into the relay.

-You should note that the exact determination of protection parameters that are to be fed into relays requires a protection-coordination study from a licensed consultant that can evaluate relay coordination with upstream and downstream devices.
-Without the study these parameters are based on estimates and thumb rules.
+You should note that the exact determination of protection parameters to be fed into relays requires a protection-coordination study from a licensed consultant, or services of a qualified engineer, that can evaluate relay coordination with upstream and downstream devices.
+Without a study, these parameters are at best, estimates.

 Relay Parameters for 50P/51P - Instantaneous and Time Overcurrent Function